shiva508/-java-zero-to-hero/docs/interface_changes.md

 ###	a).Constant variables
 ###	b).Abstract methods
-## We couldn’t provide method implementations in interfaces.
+## We could’t provide method implementations in interfaces.
-##	If we want to provide the combination of abstract methods
-##	and non-abstract methods (methods with implementation),
+##	If we want to provide the combination of abstract methods and non-abstract methods (methods with implementation),
-##	we had to go for abstract class only.
+##	We had to go for abstract class only.